OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Decision Tree

 A decision tree is a classifier that partitions the variable space using individual tests selected using a greedy approach.
 It aims to find partitions that have the highest information gain to separate the classes.
 The decision tree can easily overfit by enabling a large number of partitions (tree depth) and often needs some regularization (e.g., pruning or specifying hyper-parameters that limit the complexity of the model).
-We use the sklearn DecisionTreeClassifier implementation in Python.
+We use the sklearn DecisionTreeClassifier implementation in Python. \index{decision tree} \index{python}

 Table: (\#tab:decisionTreeParameters) Hyper-parameters for decision trees.